 Who's Required to Participate?

+There are no changes to MIPS eligibility in 2021.
 You're required to participate in MIPS if you or your group meet all of the following criteria:

 - You bill more than $90,000 in Medicare Part B allowed charges in Physical Fee Schedule (PFS) services per year